WasabiRaptor/Starbecue/features.md

 ## Consent system
 The mod features a consent system which requires players to explicitly opt-in to having all the various types of actions and fetishes apply to their character or not.
 This also applies to NPCs which are configureable, certain OC NPCs may have certain settings locked by their owner.
 Other mods might sometimes interfere with the script setting the values on non SBQ NPCs to enable actions on them, I cannot avoid this whether those other mods intended to do this or not.
 Certain NPCs from vanilla, such as merchants and other special NPCs, intentionally have fetishes disabled on them.

-## Vore NPCs
+## Vore NPC Overview
 SBQ features multi-purpose vore NPCs which can be summoned with special deeds added by SBQ or when an NPC of a compatible race and type spawns, they have a 1/8 chance of replacing basic villager, guard, or bandit NPCs when they first spawn in.
 These NPCs have **Hunger**, **Lust**, and **Rest** resources which may impact their behavior depending on how they are configured, and will either try to hunt down the player or other NPCs to eat them, or get eaten by them, with whatever vore preferences the NPC rolled when they first spawned in.

 Most randomly generated NPCs will always roll every prey action as valid, and will have a 50% chance for each pred action to be enabled on them, as well as various other rolls for what their favorite type is, what effects their belly and other locations have active, etc.

+Vore NPCs upon generation will be treated as if they have eaten the basic **Rock Candy** up to their tier, they can be fed further upgrades in their misc tab.

+### Quests
 Vore NPCs depending on their settings may generate some vore related quests depending on their behavior setting.
+- Belly Fetch: The NPC has eaten something they can't digest, you have to go in and fetch it!
+- Vore Escort: You have to find and retrieve an NPC, but the target just stands around... you'll have to bring them back some other way...
+- Transform: The NPC wants to try out being a different species, you'll have to transform them somehow...

+### Dialogue
 Vore NPCs, depending on their behavior settings may have different contextual dialogue relating to the actions a player is taking with them, ranging from reactions to struggling and different status effects.
 OC NPCs tend to have unique dialogue for cases their Owner favored and wrote unique dialogue for.
 If dialogue is disabled, interacting with an NPC will simply bring up a radial menu for their available actions.
 NPCs will only list what actions they can do that are available, ones that are greyed out are ones they can technically perform, but are either too full, missing something they need to do it, or some other condition is preventing them from doing so, attempting to pick it should have them inform you why they can't.

+NPCs have a few different personality types to choose between
+- default
+- flirty
+- shy
+- meanbean (bandit)

+Default NPCs will have unique dialogue depending on
+- Struggles/Struggling
+ - Body location
+ - Status effects
+ - Being infused
+ - Prey escaping/Trying to escape
+ - Letting prey out/Being let out
+- Requesting Actions with/without consent
+- Perfomring Actions with/without consent
+- Per location climax (When lust bar fills from struggling)

+### Hunting
 Vore NPCs can have their favorite vore types configured for pred and prey seperately, whether they reserve hunting for each type for friendly or hostile NPCs, and if they only hunt for a specific type when a resource is within a certain threshold.
 > Eg: An NPC can be configured to only go hunting OV on hostile characters when hungry, and to seek getting UBed by friendly characters when they're tired.